weka511/smac/README.md

 File|Description
 ----------|---------------------------------------------------------------------------------------
-walker.py|Used to create README from file tree
+walker.py|Used to create README.MD from file tree